millette/rdr/readme.md

 ```

 To use, simply launch `node r.js` as you simultaneously launch your own video player.
 The two processes aren't linked and there's no support for pause, rewind or other luxuries.

+## Known bugs
+* Some phrases are not converted to audio by Google.
+Not really sure why after trying a few combinations
+* Sometimes the audios overlap

+## Roadmap
+* Support for local `TTS` (festival, etc.)
+* Support for configurable `mp3 player`
+* Options for subtitles filename, etc.